mane-ravindra/tech-docs/AI/basics.md

  ## Problems:
  ### Classification problems:
   - Finite classes: (Output is defined e.g yes or no, spam or email)
-  - Binary classification: Yes/no, cat/dog
+    * Binary classification: Yes/no, cat/dog
+  - Multi Classes